magmja/NoteForLinux/NoteForMagnus/Note_Code_Aster.md

   * OBSE_ETAT_INIT: specify if one must observe the fields at the initial moment because the initial moment is not manageable by the list of moments
 * SCHEMA_TEMPS: description of the diagram of integration in time
   * FORMULATION: resolutions in displacement, speed or acceleration
-  * SCHEMA:
+  * SCHEMA = `HHT`; HILBER-HUGHES-TAYLOR (HHT), construct a HHT integration object.
+Implicit method thar allows for energy dissipation and second order accuracy (not possible with regular NEWMARK).
-  * ALPHA: parameter
+  * ALPHA: parameter (modified average acceleration)
-* INCREMENT: the list of the moments of calculation defines.
+* INCREMENT: Defines the time intervals taken in the increamental method.

 ---
 ---